A Welcome Note

 Historical Women’s Fiction:

 My HWF stories are best defined as a hybrid of fact and fiction.
 They feature real stories about real women with fiction forming motivations and dialogue as well as connecting action between factual events.
 Based on research, I remain true to facts as they are known but create the story around those facts in order to make the women come alive so we can get to know them beyond the mark they have left on history.
-I am currently marketing my first manuscript in this genre and working on my second.
+My first novel, NEVER LET GO, will release in July 2020.
+I am currently working on my second.

 About ESCAPING YESTERDAY